aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/titles/_index.md

 {{% alert color="primary" %}}

-In Excel charts, there are 2 kinds of title:
+In Excel charts, there are 2 kinds of titles:
 1. Chart Title
-1. Axis Titles
+2. Axis Titles

 {{% /alert %}}

 ## **Title Options**
-Aspose.Cells for Node.js via C++ also allows managing chart's titles at runtime.
+Aspose.Cells for Node.js via C++ also allows managing chart titles at runtime.
 With the [Title](https://reference.aspose.com/cells/nodejs-cpp/title/) object, you can change text, font, and fill format for titles.

 |![todo:image_alt_text](chart_title.png)|